 • Monthly retainer pricing models, specifically the monthly rate, vary radically from agency to agency.
 The two most common were $251-$500/month and $2,501-$5,000/month.

-• Most agencies offer project-based, retainer-based, and hourly based SEO pricing models in order to fit the diverse needs and budget of clients.
+• Most agencies offer project-based, retainer-based, and hourly-based SEO pricing models in order to fit the diverse needs and budgets of clients.
 It is a competitive marketplace and it seems agencies are very willing to adjust their systems to retain clients.

 We determine a scope of work by breaking down factors such as: